QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

 In general, there are two kinds of structs in programming.
 The first kind is the "opaque" struct, which usually has some more advanced functionality.
-An example is Rust's `HashMap`, where the user shouldn't particulary care about the exact inner fields (which are private anyway!), and should only care about the functionality it provides.
+An example is Rust's `HashMap`, where the user shouldn't particularly care about the exact inner fields (which are private anyway!), and should only care about the functionality it provides.
 The second kind is the "bag 'o stuff" struct (also referred to as non-opaque struct in this post), which has fields that are